AntonioDeNicola/eso-odp-site/docs/odp/energy-demand.md

 - **`energy_market_price`**: The market value or cost of buying or selling energy resources at a given time, shaped by supply and demand, production costs, policy, and other market conditions.
 - **`price_signal`**: A signal conveyed through prices, tariffs, or market incentives that can induce consumers or other market actors to change their energy use.
 - **`grid_condition`**: An operational state of the electricity grid that may affect reliability, supply–demand balance, congestion, or the need for demand-side adjustment.
+- **`energy_carrier`**: A material or phenomenon used to transport or store energy and between which demand may shift as a result of substitution.

 ### Elasticities and economic effects